-1. The Individualist: The investor here is careful and analytical.
+The investor here is careful and analytical.
 They understand their limitations as investors and have a subtle quietness in their abilities.
 The Individualist is simply in control of their investment journey.

-3. The Celebrity: The Celebrity Investor is an ardent follower of investment fads and trends.
+The Celebrity Investor is an ardent follower of investment fads and trends.
 They indulge in investing in a number of alternative opportunities.
 The Celebrity Investor does not have an excellent grasp of investment like The Individualist; it’s rather inadequate.

-5. Straight Arrow: The investor in this category evenly replicates the characteristics highlighted above.
+The investor in this category evenly replicates the characteristics highlighted above.

 Regardless of what investor type you are, always seek the advice of a stockbroker when in doubt.
 And choosing the right stockbroker is key for your investment journey.